hacefresko/hacefresko.github.io/README.md

-My personal page, where I write about cybersecurity
+This is my personal blog, where I write about cybersecurity